johnshields/Eithne-Voice-Assistant/workings/document.md

 * Open any Website with a ``dot com``
 * Historical Events that happened Today from [numbersapi.com/day/month/date](http://numbersapi.com/04/6/date)

-See the figures below for demonstrations of how the user interacts with Eithne's integrated features.
+See the figures below for demonstrations of how the User interacts with Eithne's integrated features.

 ### Google Search Feature
 <img width="800" src="https://user-images.githubusercontent.com/26766163/115704335-27d08980-a363-11eb-9e0b-bd45794fcc7e.png" alt="g_s"/>